 Spread the good news.
 Share all you have learned with members of your institution and the community by educating them about the changes you have made.
 Write an article for the local or institution's newspaper and hold an educational event such as a film night, panel, or potluck.
 In the process you can also gain more support and momentum for effecting change.
-Contact us too and tell us about the great work you have done!
-Email foodguide@hazon.org with any great program, idea, or campaign and we will spread the word for you as well.
+Email foodguide@ hazon.org so we can spread the word for you!